 This is a patronymic name meaning “son of Thomas,” mainly to be found in the north of England and in Scotland.
 The principal spellings are Thompson and Thomson.
 Thompson is normally considered the English spelling, Thomson the Scottish.

 But why are there both Thompsons and Thomsons?
 Some reckon that the original spelling of the name was Thomson.
 But in many areas it was pronounced as Thompson.
 So it was decided to add a “p” to the written name to match what was heard.

 Thompson and Thomson Surname Resources on The Internet

 - Clan Thom(p)son Society Thomson/Thompson clan

-- Thomson Geneologic Line Thomsons from Scotland to Ireland and America.
+- Thomson Genealogic Line Thomsons from Scotland to Ireland and America.